Madison Bumgarner: 2019

 Leading the National League with 34 games started again, Bumgarner posted a 9–9 record, a 3.90 ERA, and 203 strikeouts in 207 2/3 innings pitched.

 After the season, Bumgarner became a free agent for the first time in his career.
 On November 4, the Giants tendered him a $17.8 million qualifying offer.
 On November 14, he rejected their offer, which was expected.
 Bumgarner finished his 11-season San Francisco Giants career with a 119–92 win–loss record, a 3.13 earned run average, and 1,794 strikeouts.
-The Giants received a Compensation pick after Competitive Balance Round B in the 2020 MLB Draft.
+The Giants received a Compensation pick after Competitive Balance Round B in the 2020 MLB draft.
 On June 11, 2020, the Giants used that pick to draft NC State Wolfpack left-handed pitcher Nick Swiney 67th overall.
 On July 3, Swiney signed with the Giants organization.

 Arizona Diamondbacks (2020–2023)

 Bumgarner became an unrestricted free agent at 12:01 a.m.
 EDT on November 4, 2019.
 On December 4, 2019, teams were informed that Bumgarner was seeking a five-year deal over $100 million, according to USA Todays Bob Nightengale.
 During this time, he was contacted by nine teams, including the Braves, St. Louis Cardinals, Cincinnati Reds, Arizona Diamondbacks, Los Angeles Angels, Minnesota Twins, New York Yankees, Los Angeles Dodgers, and Giants, according to MLB Network's Jon Heyman.
 On December 15, 2019, it was reported that Bumgarner would sign a five-year contract with the Diamondbacks worth $85 million, staying in the NL West, sources told MLB.com's Mark Feinsand and Steve Gilbert. $15 million ($5 million each from his 2021-23 salaries) is deferred until after his deal is completed.
 Bumgarner and his wife had been coming out there since the Giants drafted him in 2007 and he had horses there.
 Prior to signing with Arizona, the Diamondbacks hired Giants bullpen coach Matt Herges as their new pitching coach and signed Giants free agent catcher Stephen Vogt.
 The deal was officially completed on December 17 at his introductory press conference.
 At the time, it was the second largest contract in franchise history.
 The Diamondbacks forfeited their Second round pick of the 2020 MLB draft.
-Upon signing, Bumgarner said that he liked the direction the team's going, admitted his afinity for the Phoenix, Arizona area as like a second home to him, and said that winning was what the whole decision is based on.
+Upon signing, Bumgarner said that he liked the direction the team was going, stated that the Phoenix area was like a second home to him, and said that winning was what the whole decision was based on.
 USA Today reported that Bumgarner was offered at least two five-year $100 million deals.
 The Giants reportedly offered Bumgarner a four-year, $70 million contract, according to ESPN's Jeff Passan.